-In addition to the requirements under the Listings Rules, the Board has adopted the following guidelines for Board membership:
+In addition to the requirements under the Listing Rules, the Board has adopted the following guidelines for Board membership:

-- (a) the Board shall maintain at least a minimum number of three directors, two of which must be ordinarily resident in New Zealand.
-The majority of the directors will be independent directors (as defined by the Listing Rules); - (b) a Board member should not have any significant conflict of interest that is potentially detrimental to the Group, including: - (i) affiliations with competitors of the Group; and - (ii) affiliations with parties that are likely to be a regular counter-party to a transaction with the Group.
-In practice, however, such conflicts may arise in the course of a director's tenure and procedures for dealing with these situations are contained in 3.5; - (c) control rights of shareholders (board representation) should, where possible, be aligned to cash flow rights (share ownership).
+- the Board shall maintain at least a minimum number of three directors, two of which must be ordinarily resident in New Zealand (as explained in section 3.1.6 of the NZX's Governance Guidance Note (January 2025)); - (b) the majority of the directors will be independent.
+The Board must identify which directors it has determined, in its view, to be independent directors; - (c) a Board member should not have any significant conflict of interest that is potentially detrimental to the Group, including: - (i) affiliations with competitors of the Group; and - (ii) affiliations with parties that are likely to be a regular counter-party to transactions with the Group.
+In practice, however, such conflicts may arise in the course of a director's tenure and procedures for dealing with these situations are contained in 3.5; - (d) control rights of shareholders (board representation) should, where possible, be aligned to cash flow rights (share ownership).
 Therefore, significant shareholders or shareholder groups should be represented on the Board.
-Nevertheless, the Board will continue to ensure that a majority of the directors will be independent directors; - (d) the Board seeks diversity in the skills, attributes and experience of its members across a broad range of criteria so as to represent the diversity of shareholders, business activities of the Group and regions in which the Group operates; - (e) No director shall hold office (without re-election) past the third annual meeting following that directors' appointment or 3 years, whichever is longer (noting that directors appointed by the Board must not hold office (without re-election) past the next annual meeting following that directors' appointment); and - (f) the Board elects a Chair (noting that the Chair and the CEO cannot be the same person) who can be replaced by it at any time.
+Nevertheless, the Board will continue to ensure that a majority of the directors will be independent directors; - the Board seeks diversity in the skills, attributes and experience of its members across a broad range of criteria so as to represent the diversity of shareholders, business activities of the Group and regions in which the Group operates; - (f) No director shall hold office (without re-election) past the third annual meeting following that director's appointment or 3 years, whichever is longer (noting that directors appointed by the Board must not hold office (without re-election) past the next annual meeting following that director's appointment); and

+(g) the Board elects a Chair (noting that the Chair should be independent and cannot be the same person as the CEO) who can be replaced by it at any time.